livingdocsIO/documentation/content/enterprise/reference-docs/project-config/media_types.md

     parent: Project Config
 ---

+## Changelog

+In the last few months we have substantially extended the media library.
+To show you what changed in what release, we provide you a changelog.

+#### Add Image Support
 {{< added-in release-2020-07 >}}

 `Media Types` describe the content you can manage in the Media Library.
 You can configure the metadata you want to manage per `Media Type` by using the same metadata schema as on Content-Types.
 The Media Library will provide forms to edit this data.
 If no `Media Type` config is provided it falls back to a default config where `title`, `caption`, `source` and `description` will be taken as metadata.

-[`release-2020-07`](https://github.com/livingdocsIO/livingdocs-release-notes/blob/master/releases/release-2020-07.md) includes the first version of this feature.
-It has these limitations:
+- Add image support with the new type `mediaImage`.
 - You can only configure 1 mediaType and it has to have the handle `image`.
 - Only one `type` is supported: `mediaImage`

-[`release-2020-12`](https://github.com/livingdocsIO/livingdocs-release-notes/blob/master/releases/release-2020-12.md) includes the type `mediaVideo`
+#### Add Video Support
+{{< added-in release-2020-12 >}}

+- Add video support with the new type `mediaVideo`.
 - You can only configure 1 mediaType for the type `mediaVideo` and it has to have the handle `video`.
+- Multiple Media Types of type `mediaImage` are supported, but at least one Media Type must have the handle `image`

+#### Add Configurability of Media Library Index / Multiple Videos
+{{< added-in release-2021-03 >}}

-[`release-2021-03`](https://github.com/livingdocsIO/livingdocs-release-notes/blob/master/releases/release-2021-03.md) includes `index` on config
+- Includes `index` on config
 - You can configure which metadata should be indexed on the media index.
 The metadata plugin must support the media index.
 Set in `config` property `index:true`
 - upstream plugins which support media index
    - li-text